jhndrncrz/ims/docs/SMS_SETUP_GUIDE.md

-# SMS Setup Guide for Barangay AI SMS Hub
+# SMS Setup Guide for BarangaAI

 ## Overview
 This guide explains how to configure Alibaba Cloud SMS service to enable real SMS reception and responses for your Barangay AI system.